linor78/OFF_P5/README.md

 The program need a function 'print_product_from_EAN(mydb,EAN)' that will print the information of the product in the console.

 the program need a View() class that will handle the printing of characters in the console and control the inputs of the user.

+the program need a select() class that will search the db from parameters such as tables name, where conditions,columns to select etc.